yphinera/spring-access-inspector-for-gradle/README.md

-## What is spring-access-control ?
+## What is spring-access-inspector-for-gradle ?

 This tool creates a table report to verify access control on Spring Boot routes.
 It uses the [`Preauthorize`, `Secured` or `RolesAllowed`](https://www.baeldung.com/spring-security-method-security) annotation from `spring-security-config`